Julie Freedman Smith & Gail Bell

 Julie Freedman Smith and Gail Bell provide tools for real life parenting through their company, Parenting Power™.
 Using over 40 years of combined experience, they work with parents across the country through telephone coaching and teleconferences to ease the stress and guilt of parents while providing practical solutions to everyday parenting challenges.
 Visit www.parentingpower.ca

 to ask your own parenting questions, and learn how to receive 20% off all services as a Parenting Power Member!

-Image of teacher with kids from Shutterstock.
+Image of child with apple from Shutterstock.

-Image of kids playing from Shutterstock.
+Image of sore loser from Shutterstock.